The Increased Scrutiny On Flavoured E-Liquids

 On the 9th of January, TheJournal.ie, released an article titled “The tobacco industry targeting e-cigarettes at young people is cynical, sickening and dangerous” which quoted Simon Harris.
 Harris reported that the number of children ages 10-17 who have tried smoking dropped by 5% but he argues that the 22% of 12-17-year-olds say they have tried vaping of this 9 % said that they had tried it in the past 30 days.
 Expressing his concerns about these numbers he continues to point the finger towards flavoured E-liquids which Harris quotes “isn’t meant to target adults” (TheJournal.ie,2020).

 What some people fail to recognise when they come across such flavoured liquids is that they were produced in a manner to create a warm sense of nostalgia among the older generation.
-Flavours and sweets which would have been a staple of their upbringing.
-We noticed that – a lot of reports coming out lately portray that the number of people who are smoking has dropped over the years but what boils our blood is that the industry is not getting the recognition as a harm reduction alternative.
+Flavours and sweets would have been a staple of their upbringing.
+We noticed that – a lot of reports coming out lately portray that the number of people who are smoking has dropped over the years but what boils our blood is that the industry is not getting recognition as a harm reduction alternative.
 There is without a doubt, that the Vaping Industry as a whole has played a significant role in helping people tackle addiction towards regular combustible cigarettes and have helped with the decline in smokers *GLOBALLY*.
 Come on lads, let’s start recognising this!

 Simon Harris, our ‘lovely’ Minister of Health has since expressed his opinions and thoughts regarding vaping and has made it clear that he has every intention of dropping the ban hammer on the industry with the goal of “regulating” it.
 In December, Minister Simon Harris said that “he is looking at addressing issues in relation to the sale of certain flavoured e-cigarettes, which he states are deliberately targetting children” (TheJournal.ie,2019).
-An assumption which is rather radical to suggest that vape shops and vape manufacturers are deliberately creating flavours and packaging them in a manner which is appealing to kids.
+An assumption that is rather radical to suggest that vape shops and vape manufacturers are deliberately creating flavours and packaging them in a manner that is appealing to kids.
 Some of these flavours and packaging may seem this way but we believe these were created to stir up nostalgia with our adult customer base.

 Enticing To Kids